Simulation of open quantum systems via low-depth convex unitary evolutions: Random-Unitary Estimation

+Here, the $\hat{s}_i$ outcomes correspond to quantum circuits measuring the operator $U_i^{} \hat{O} U^\dagger_i $.
+Then, the estimator of the expectation values has the form

 where $\mathbb{E}[\hat{s}_i] = p_i N$.
 This matches the form of Eq.~\eqref{eq:wsum} and is an unbiased estimator.
 Figure \ref{big_fig} represents this scheme pictorially.
-The variance of the estimator does not depend on the complexity or size of the random-unitary channel.
-Rather, it scales with $O(||\hat{O}||/N)$ and is thus efficient up to the operator norm.
+Because the probability distribution $\{p_i\}$ naturally sums to one, the variance of the estimator is simply the variance of the observable $\hat{O}$ divided by the number of shots $N$.
+Notably, it follows that the complexity and specific parameters $\{p_i\}$ of the random-unitary channel have no effect on the precision of the estimator.

 We note that a similar heuristic approach was tried for low-dimensional systems, but associated with exponential scaling problems \cite{rost_simulation_2020} and was limited to single-qubit applications \cite{tolunayHamiltonianSimulationQuantum2023}.
-Crucially, this work demonstrates the feasibility and scalability of this method even for exponentially sized probability distributions $\{p_i\}$, as long as this distribution can be sampled efficiently.
-We demonstrate these ideas for simple open systems which, even in lieu of error mitigation, show constant scaling over an exponential classical problem.
+Crucially, this work demonstrates the feasibility and scalability of this method even for exponentially complex probability distributions $\{p_i\}$, as long as this distribution can be sampled efficiently.
+We demonstrate these ideas for simple open systems which, even in lieu of error mitigation, show constant precision over exponentially scaling problems.